ErikKassubek/ADVOCATE/doc/replay.md

 stuck.
 To still get a chance that is may resolve itself, the manager is able to release the longest waiting operation, if it senses that the replay is stuck.
 This will be done, if the next replayElement is the same for a too long time.
+In this case, the replay will trigger the timeout mechanism.
+In this, either the oldest element in `waitOps` is released or the next element in the trace is skipped.
+We choose one of them at random.
+We hope that this will clear the blockage, so that the replay can continue to be executed.
 Additionally, if no element has been cleared regularly for a certain time, the replay will assume that it is stuck and cannot be brought back by releasing the oldest waiting elements and will therefore disable the replay completely, meaning the program will continue without